bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 Skip this section and jump directly to **Upgrade Oracle database server** section if the 7.8.4 is already the version in use.

 * shut down the Bonita platform
-* run Bonita migration tool to update Bonita platform to version 7.8.4, following the procedure above
+* run Bonita migration tool to update Bonita platform to version 7.8.4, following the migration procedure [above](#migrate)

 ### Upgrade Oracle database server